jsonnet-libs/jsonnet-training-course/_gen/index.md

 # Jsonnet Training Course

-## What are the lessons we’ve learned after using jsonnet for years?
+## What are the lessons we've learned after using jsonnet for years?

 Grafana Labs uses a mixture of Terraform (HCL) and Jsonnet to configure the Cloud infrastructure and applications on Kubernetes.
 While new hires are often familiar with Terraform, they might never have heard of Jsonnet.
-This made it the top voted topic for training sessions by new hires at Grafana Labs.
+This made that question the top voted topic for training sessions by new hires at Grafana Labs.

 While a training session can cover the basics or highlights in ~30min, there is much more to it.
 We usually point out to the excellent tutorials on